00004707/Unreal/source/Editor/Actor Actions/Translating.rst

 .. note::

-	Gizmo position (pivot point) won't move while using this feature.
-Simply reselect actor to put it into correct position.
+	Gizmo position (pivot point) won't move while using this feature. reselect actor to put it into correct position.

-To stop simply press eject button in the left upper corner of the viewport.
+To stop press eject button in the left upper corner of the viewport.

 .. figure:: Translating/images/28.webp
     :align: center